Corinth, New York: Geography

 The eastern town line, formed by the Hudson River, is the border of Warren County.
 The western part of the town is in the Adirondack Park.

 Transportation

 New York State Route 9N is a north-south highway.

 The Saratoga and North Creek Railway used to stop in Corinth once daily northbound and southbound on Saturday and Sunday in May and June, and Friday through Tuesday in July through October.
+The branch line shut down in 2002 along with the paper mill's closure.

 Industry

 As early as 1804, a sawmill was established on the Hudson at Palmer Falls, followed shortly by a gristmill and a woolen factory.
 In 1869, the Hudson River Pulp & Paper Company established its mill and in 1870 began to produce paper from the pulp.
 This "Hudson River Mill" became the flagship of the International Paper Company at its founding in 1898, and at times had over 1500 employees.
 The mill specialized in the production of coated paper until its closure in 2002.
 A shirt factory was established in Corinth in the 1890s and was purchased by Cluett Peabody & Company in 1899.
 The factory closed in 1975.
 The Elixman Paper Core Company operated in the village from 1913 until its closure in 1976.
 Other industries included a sawmill and excelsior plant, a chair factory, and a sand, crushed-stone, and gravel operation.

 In 1805, Washington Chapman built a woolen mill in South Corinth, which was later converted to producing nuts and bolts.
 The hamlet was the site of a tannery, built in 1855 which, by the 1870s, processed five thousand hides a year.
 Two sawmills nearby produced two thousand cords of hemlock bark and two million feet of lumber annually.